Linguistic anthropology

 Linguistic anthropology is the interdisciplinary study of how language influences social life.
 It is a branch of anthropology that originated from the endeavor to document endangered languages and has grown over the past century to encompass most aspects of language structure and use.

 Linguistic anthropology explores how language shapes communication, forms social identity and group membership, organizes large-scale cultural beliefs and ideologies, and develops a common cultural representation of natural and social worlds.

 Historical development

 Linguistic anthropology emerged from the development of three distinct paradigms that have set the standard for approaching linguistic anthropology.
 The first, now known as "anthropological linguistics," focuses on the documentation of languages.
 The second, known as "linguistic anthropology," engages in theoretical studies of language use.
-The third, developed over the past two or three decades, studies issues from other subfields of anthropology with linguistic considerations.
+The third, which has been developed over the past two or three decades, studies issues from other subfields of anthropology with linguistic considerations.
 Though they developed sequentially, all three paradigms are still practiced today.